PrefectHQ/prefect/docs/core/concepts/configuration.md

 - `"true"` (with any capitalization) is converted to `True`
 - `"false"` (with any capitalization) is converted to `False`
-- strings that parse as integers are converted to integers
-- strings that parse as floats are converted to floats
+- strings that parse as integers, floats, None, lists, dictionaries, etc. are all converted to their respective Python type
-- all other values remain strings

 ## User configuration